 [Regulation 23 amended in Gazette 29 Jun 2001 p.
 3132.]

-24. Persons expressing interest to be notified of outcome
+24. People who submitted expression of interest to be notified of outcome

 The CEO is to give each person who submitted an expression of interest notice in writing —

-(a) containing particulars of the persons the CEO has listed under regulation 23(4) as acceptable tenderers;
+(a) containing particulars of the persons the CEO has listed under regulation 23(4) as acceptable tenderers; or

 (b) advising that the local government has decided not to invite tenders because no expression of interest that it considered was from a person who it thinks would be capable of satisfactorily supplying the goods or services; or